abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.url == portal_url + '/foo-folder/my-manual'
     True

-Ok, but what really change also for the user point of view is a mechanism thats keep a sort of link integrity.
+Ok, but what really change also is a mechanism thats keep a sort of link integrity.
 Let's log-in again as site administrator.

     >>> browser.getControl(name='__ac_name').value = portal_owner
     >>> browser.getControl(name='__ac_password').value = default_password
     >>> browser.getControl(name='submit').click()

-First of all, when a site content is "*smart linked*" from a Smart Link content, it is marked with a special interface.
+First of all, when a site content is "*smart linked*" from a Smart Link, it's marked with a special interface.

     >>> from redturtle.smartlink.interfaces import ISmartLinked
     >>> ISmartLinked.providedBy(mmanual)
     True

-This marker make the magic.
+This marker make some of the magic.
 A set of events are related to actions taken on contents that behave those markers.

 For example what's happen when you move (or rename, it's the same...) the referenced content?